ansys/pymotorcad/doc/source/index.rst

 -------------------------

-The PyMotorCAD documentation provides installation and usage information
+The PyMotorCAD documentation provides installation and usage information For more information, see the `Documentation <https://motorcad.docs.pyansys.com/>`_ page.

 On the `PyMotorCAD Issues <https://github.com/pyansys/pymotorcad/issues>`_ page, issues can be created to submit questions, report bugs, and request